 Today, we will talk about social minimalism and how it is good to know and hopefully help you.

-While there is nothing wrong with having many friends, there is the danger of being unable to distinguish which connections we truly enjoy and value.
+While having many friends is fine, there is the danger of being unable to distinguish which connections we truly enjoy and value.
 So, there may be a need for limited social interactions.

-It is also about limiting the number of significant relationships we maintain and allow to enter our lives that can conserve our time, energy, and attention to use on other aspects of our lives.
+It is also about limiting the number of significant relationships we maintain and allowing them to enter our lives, which can conserve our time, energy, and attention to use on other aspects of our lives.

 It is important to note that social minimalism is NOT about placing an absolute ceiling on the number of friends we have and discarding the rest.